akshatmittal/v4-prediction-market/README.md

 ## EigenLayer AVS

 One of the core requirements for a Prediction Market is the ability to resolve the market.
 This is done via EigenLayer AVS, which given it's decentralized nature is able to provide a reliable and secure resolution for the market.
 The operators stake on the `Manager` contract which is then able to accept resolutions and run `DisputeGameFactory` based on attestations.

-(TODO: Expand on how `DisputeGameFactory` works, although AVS docs already have the slashing information)

 ## Features